jham005/esto-perpetua/src/contents/04-Esto-Perpetua.md

 Grahamston Iron Co, tall diamond with G inside trade mark.
 Commonly seen on cast iron rain water and sanitation drainage pipes.

 Smith & Wellstood 1860-1993 also based Bonnybridge used a dolphin as a company image.
-According to legend James Smith survived a shipwreck on the Talantoc Ocean on a raft with laundry basket for protection.
+According to legend James Smith survived a shipwreck on the Atlantic Ocean on a raft with laundry basket for protection.
 A dolphin kept him company and in good spirits until he was rescued.

 ![Smith & Wellstood dolphin](S-and-W-dolphin.jpg)